documents4j/documents4j/README.md

     different JVM or that are loaded by a different class loader.)
 -   MS Word is properly activated and configured for the user running the JVM.
 MS Word does therefore not require any configuration on program startup.
+-   When an application that uses this converter is run as a service, note the information below.

 When these requirements are met, the construction of a `LocalConverter` is fairly easy.
 A preconfigured instance can be retrieved by calling the factory method `LocalConverter.make()`.
 A builder that allows for custom configuration is